Edfu Temple

 Imposing Pylons and Courtyards

-The monumental entrance, or pylon, stands nearly 37 meters high, adorned with reliefs of Pharaoh Ptolemy VIII striking down enemies under the gaze of Horus.
-As you pass through the grand gateway, you're greeted by a vast open courtyard surrounded by elegant colonnades — a breathtaking space that once hosted public ceremonies.
+The monumental entrance stands nearly 37 meters high, adorned with reliefs of Pharaoh Ptolemy VIII striking down enemies under the gaze of Horus.
+Passing through this gateway leads to a vast courtyard surrounded by elegant colonnades — a ceremonial space comparable in grandeur to the stunning Colossi of Memnon.

 Hypostyle Hall and Inner Sanctuaries